 - Engine or equipment breakdown.
-“Most of the reasons we tow people are due to mechanical failure,” says Capt.
-Mike DeGenaro of Sea Tow Charlotte Harbor (Florida).
-The cure?
-“What it all comes down to is proper maintenance, and that means having the boat looked over by a professional mechanic on a regular basis.”
-He added, “Be sure to change your water impeller as well.”
+“The biggest reason why we tow people is because of mechanical failure,” says Capt.
+Mike DeGenaro of Sea Tow Charlotte Harbor.
+“It all comes down to proper maintenance.
+That means having the boat looked over by a professional mechanic on a regular basis… and don’t forget to change your water impeller.”

 - Fuel-related issues.
-“We always suggest full spring maintenance on the fuel system.
-This means changing out all fuel filters and inspecting fuel lines and fuel bulbs,” says Capt.
+“We always suggest a pre-season, spring inspection and maintenance on the fuel system.
+This means changing all fuel the filters and inspecting the fuel lines and fuel bulbs,” says Capt.
 Chris Ward of Sea Tow South Mississippi.
-He also recommends putting 100-percent ethanol-free gasoline in your gas-powered boat’s tank.
-“If boaters do insist on using ethanol fuel, we suggest a fuel additive such as Star Tron, and using all ethanol-resistant fuel components.”
+“We also recommend that if you put 100-percent ethanol-free gasoline in your gas-powered boat’s tank.
+If you must use ethanol fuel, we suggest using a fuel additive, such as Star Tron, and using all ethanol-resistant fuel components.”

-- Ran out of gas.
+- Out of gas.
 “Don’t trust your boat’s fuel gauge.
 They’re all different.
-Know your average fuel burn usage per hour and track your hours of use in-between fill-ups.
-Additionally, take the weather into account,” says Capt.
-Mike, who has made fuel drops to scores of boaters who thought they had more fuel in the tank than actually was there.
-“Go by the Rule of Thirds – Use one third of the tank going out, one third to get back, and keep one-third in reserve.”
+Know your average fuel burn per hour and track the hours of use in-between fill-ups.
+Be sure to also take the weather into account,” says Capt.
+Mike.
+He’s made fuel drops to scores of boaters who thought they had more fuel in the tank than they did.
+“Go by the “Rule of Thirds” – one third of the tank going out, one third to get back and one-third in reserve.”

-Capt.
-Chris adds, “Familiarize yourself with local charts and make sure they are up to date.
-If you are running at night, have a handheld light, a proper lookout, and maintain your vessel at a safe and manageable speed.
-If in doubt, stop, get your bearing and then resume your trip.”
+“Familiarize yourself with local charts and make sure they are up to date,” Capt.
+Chris added.
+“If you’re running at night, use a handheld light, have a proper lookout and keep your vessel at a safe and manageable speed.
+If in doubt, stop, regroup and then resume your trip.”